Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: QA Experiments

-\paragraph{Size of Pre-training Corpus } Next, we investigate the impact of the size of the pre-training corpus.
-As a baseline, we repurpose the aligned query-passage corpus used to train DPR~\cite{karpukhin2020dense} which we adapt to our setting by simply reversing the pairs to match our pre-training (ie: the model's input is a marked passage and it attempts to retrieve the associated query from its memory).
-This corpus only contains 100K passages aligned with 120K realistic queries from NQ/TQA/WQ, making it significantly smaller than our generated corpus.
-Additionally, we take subsets of our generated pre-training corpus (from 1M to 20M instances) to see its impact on the model's final downstream performance.
-From~\autoref{tab:ablation}, we can see that the smaller-sized pre-training corpus can drastically reduce the model's performance, with up to a 5\% drop seen on TriviaQA.

-\paragraph{Importance of Two-Stage Pre-training} We next analyze the importance of the two-stage pre-training from \autoref{sec:training} by removing either the in-batch or global stage.
+\textbf{Number of Retrievals} To understand the properties of our model better, we first investigate the impact of the number of retrievals, $K$, on the model's performance.
+We gradually increase the $K$ to collect the recall and final QA performance.
+The results are shown in~\autoref{tab:retrieval}.
+We observe that even though retrieval recall continues to increase beyond $K > 20$, the EM score saturates much earlier.
+Future research could improve performance further by developing decoders to more accurately exploit these larger retrievals sets. \\ \textbf{Importance of Two-Stage Pre-training} We next analyze the importance of the two-stage pre-training from \autoref{sec:training} by removing either the in-batch or global stage.
 From our results shown in~\autoref{tab:ablation_v2}, we can see that using in-batch pre-training alone leads to a degradation in performance when compared to the two-stage approach.
 This is likely because the model is never exposed to the full set of hard negatives which will be encountered when performing retrieval over the global memory.
 On the other hand, if we directly pre-train the global-memory model without any in-batch initialization, the retriever performance is nearly random and the decoder consequently learns to ignore the retrieval and simply memorize question-answer pairs.